-It was estimated that, as at 31 August 2021 a 100 basis points increase/decrease in interest rates, with all other variables held constant, would decrease/increase the net realised and revaluation gains recognised in the reserve fund for the year by HK\$68.1 million (2020: HK\$64.4 million).
-As regards debt securities measured at amortised cost, and deposits with banks and other financial institutions, since they are all stated at amortised cost, their carrying amounts will not be affected by changes in market interest rates.
+As at 31 August 2023, it is estimated that an increase/decrease of 100 basis points in interest rates, with all other variables held constant, would have decreased/increased the net realised and revaluation gains recognised in the reserve fund for the year by HK\$53.9 million (2022: increased/decreased the net realised and revaluation losses by HK\$62.3 million).
+As regards deposits with banks and other financial institutions, since they are all stated at amortised cost, changes in market interest rates will not affect their carrying amounts and the Fund's net realised and revaluation gains/losses recognised in the reserve fund for the year.